SrcJonasLindner/phase-shifting-holography/README.md

   <summary>Evaluate</summary>

 <kbd>Drift</kbd>: Uses the [phase correlation function](https://doi.org/10.1016/S0304-3991(02)00071-2) to roughly calculate the specimen drift  of the<br>&emsp;&emsp;&emsp;&nbsp; frontwindow <br>&emsp;&emsp;&emsp;&nbsp;image stack.<br>
 <kbd>Measure stack</kbd>: Measures the hologram phase of the carrier frequency from the FFT of each hologram inside the frontmost stack.
-The result is provided as line profile, that is used as input for the [reconstruction](#phase-shifting-series-reconstruction).  <br>
+The output is an image.
+In the current version a horizontal line profile about the third line is the phase.
+Detials are found in the image info tag.
+Once the result is provided as line profile, that is used as input for the [reconstruction](#phase-shifting-series-reconstruction).  <br>
 <kbd>Correct</kbd>: Corrects the tilt series image stack by the drift determined by <kbd>Drift</kbd>.<br>
 <kbd>Refine</kbd>: Beta feature that measures the phase of the holograms by non-linear cosine fitting via python.<br>&emsp;&emsp;&emsp;&nbsp; Not recommended, use <kbd>Measure stack</kbd> insted.<br>